Science as Mindset

 Why Structure and Flexibility Both Matter

 In reading, mastery requires sequence.
-In science, mastery requires purpose.
+In science, mastery requires disciplined inquiry.

-Students are given clear objectives and high expectations.
-But they are also given room to problem-solve, collaborate, and refine their ideas.
+Students are given clear standards and high expectations.
+They are also given space to prototype, collaborate, iterate, and refine their reasoning.

-That balance is especially powerful for higher-level thinkers.
-When students have space to iterate and defend their reasoning, engagement deepens and thinking becomes more sophisticated.
+That balance is especially powerful for advanced thinkers.
+When students must defend their ideas with evidence and revise based on results, engagement deepens and thinking becomes more precise.

-They begin to see themselves not as students completing assignments, but as thinkers capable of shaping ideas.
+They begin to see themselves not as students completing assignments, but as investigators shaping knowledge.

 Across grade levels, students are not memorizing answers.